tbrk1608/tbrk1608/README.md

 ### Hi there, I'm Vamsy Tammineedi (tbrk1608) 👋

+Data science professional with more than 2 years of experience and skilled in Python, R, Machine Learning.
+Exploring data and generating useful insights inspire me.
 Exploring data to uncover patterns and generating insights inspires me.

-I am currently pursuing a Master's degree in Business Analytics at the University of Illinois, Chicago, and looking for summer internships in 2022.
+I am currently pursuing a Master's degree in Business Analytics at the University of Illinois, Chicago.

 I worked as a Project Engineer at Wipro Ltd in Hyderabad, India for 1.9 yrs where I developed an ML model for AI FAQ bot using NLP techniques and also automated several manual processes.